 We offer a free case consultation to anyone in Spring Hill who suffered injuries from a defective consumer product.
 You can meet with us in person at our Spring Hill office, located directly on US-19 across from the Weekiwachee Preserve, or we can meet virtually or at a more convenient location.

 Product liability is an area of personal injury law concerned with compensating people who suffer injuries by using dangerous and defective products.
-It covers the entire range of goods individuals in Spring Hill use daily, including medications, cleaning supplies, household appliances, hand tools, heavy machinery, and motor vehicles (to name just a few).
+It covers the entire range of goods individuals use daily, including medications, cleaning supplies, household appliances, hand tools, heavy machinery, and motor vehicles (to name just a few).

 The premise of product liability law is that businesses must only manufacture and sell products that are safe for their intended use.
 Suppose a company’s goods contain defects that make them unreasonably dangerous and harmful to the public.
 In that case, that business will owe damages for any injuries and losses the products cause to innocent users.